francois2metz/hubot-standup/README.md

 # Hubot ping standup

-A hubot script that ping the team everyday for the standup.
+A hubot script that ping the team everyday for the standup meeting.

 ## Install